Antonio Nardello: Arrest, trial and execution

 After the trial resumed, more than 200 witnesses were brought to testify at the trial, chief among them being Carmine Gaudio, at whose house Rotunno had lodged in.
 In his translated testimony, he noted that Rotunno had visited him several times on the day of his disappearance to buy beer, and although he hadn't seen Nardello, he knew that the blood-stained pants found at Morrow's house were his.
 Antonio continued to insist that he was simply an accomplice in the murder, knowing fully well that he would be hung, but demanded that Gesimonte and Aboudante be executed as well.
 Disregarding his wishes, on December 12, 1885, Nardello was found guilty of the murder and sentenced to death.
 Initially appearing unfazed, he wept bitterly on his way to jail.

 About a month after the sentencing, his attorneys filed a motion for a new trial, citing new evidence that would prove that their client was innocent.
 They had received a letter from a friend of Nardello who claimed he could provide witnesses that would indicate where Nardello was, and even named them, but in the end, the motion was denied.
 While residing on death row, Nardello turned towards religion and wrote letters to newspapers in his home country, as well as sending copies of his photographs to relatives in Italy.
 Much to his pleasant surprise, on May 5, he was granted a three-week reprieve by President Grover Cleveland, but after it passed, Nardello was informed that his sentence wouldn't be commuted, and the execution would proceed as planned.

 The day before his execution, Nardello confessed to his priests that he had murdered Rotunno and the two men in Maryland.
 After explaining in detail what he had done, he walked to the scaffold, uttering prayers loudly in Italian and reaffirming his innocence.
-When the drop was sprung, Nardello slowly suffocated, and in nine minutes and a half, his pulse completely ceased.
+The gallows trap door was sprung at 1:30 pm, and Nardello hanged for eight minutes before officials lowered his body, although he still had a pulse; after fifteen and one half minutes, his pulse ceased, and he was pronounced dead.